RafaelSampaioMoura/RafaelSampaioMoura/README.md

 <p>I'm a in-training Web Developer and programmer from the small city of Juazeiro do Norte-CE, Brazil.
 Whenever I'm not writing code I'm reading novels, playing video games or working out.</p>

-<p>While I have experience with both Front and Back-End development, I focus my efforts on the latter</p>
+<p>While I have experience with both Front and Back-End development, I focus my efforts on the latter.</p>

+<p>You can contact me at rafaelsm123@outlook.com</p>

 - 🌱 I’m currently learning **Node.js**